Lake of the Pines – Membership Rules and Regulations

 This is accomplished through the Architectural Control Committee that is responsible for insuring that all structures are “harmonious” with the unique character of Lake of the Pines and “..which will not interfere with the reasonable use or enjoyment of the other owners or purchasers within the subdivision.”

-Copies of the applicable deed restrictions may be obtained from the office or from the Register of Deeds.
+Copies of the applicable deed restrictions may be obtained from the Register of Deeds.
 No building or development of lots should be undertaken without first studying the applicable deed restrictions and consulting with the Architectural Committee.

 Lake of the Pines deed restrictions include the requirements for the property owner to obtain Architectural Committee approval of building plans (ie. new homes, additions, or other structures), before starting construction, including clearing of the site.
 No lot owner should commence planning a new structure or changing an existing structure before consulting the applicable deed restrictions.